You are here

 Use the links below to navigate to specific sections of the Change Request Menu:

 A change request occurs for the purpose of updating previously entered demographic information that now needs to be changed.
 Every student and staff member is assigned a WISEid when they enter the school system.
-For this reason, change requests can be found on either WISEid or WISEstaff in the Message Center menu.
-There are two main types of change requests - to correct a name, or to correct a date of birth.
+For this reason, find change requests on either WISEid or WISEstaff in the Message Center menu.

 FILTERS and FUNCTIONS of the Change Request tab in WISEid: